 Cataloguing is an essential part of managing a museum’s key asset, the collection.
 Important museum activities such as research, interpretation, conservation, risk management, exhibition development and publications are dependent on detailed and up-to-date collection information.

-The Small Museums Cataloguing Manual, published by Museums Australia Victoria, is an excellent guide to cataloguing objects and image collections and has been specifically developed for regional and community museums.
-It can be downloaded free-of-charge from their website
+The Small Museums Cataloguing Manual, published by Australian Museums and Galleries Association (AMaGA) Victoria, is an excellent guide to cataloguing objects and image collections and has been specifically developed for regional and community museums.
+It can be downloaded free-of-charge from their website.

 Cataloguing is the compilation and maintenance of key information, formally identifying and describing objects.
 It provides a permanent record of all the objects in the collection and the information relating to each object.